youzarsiph/lumen-docs/README.md

-# admin
+# admin-material

-Django admin redesign
+Redesign of Django admin interface using MD Bootstrap